Italy's state railway picks Atlantia for Alitalia rescue | MarketScreener

-Atlantia will join Ferrovie, the finance ministry and U.S. carrier Delta in a state-orchestrated effort to relaunch the ailing airline.
+Atlantia will join Ferrovie, the finance ministry and U.S. carrier Delta in a state-orchestrated effort to relaunch the ailing airline with an overall capital injection of around 1 billion euros (£899 million).

 Besides Atlantia, infrastructure group Toto Holding, Lazio soccer club chairman Claudio Lotito and airline entrepreneur German Efromovich sent in non-binding proposals on Sunday to Ferrovie adviser Mediobanca to join the consortium.